notenking/1MobileAdNetwork-SDK/README.md

 # 1Mobile AdNetwork SDK Guide v1.0

-This guide shows you how to integrate the 1Mobile AdNetwork SDK.
+This guide shows you how to integrate the 1Mobile AdNetwork SDK to your project.
 *For a working implementation of this project see the `sample/` folder.*

 # Getting started

 ## Include library to your project (For Android Studio)

   Step 1.
-Copy 1MobileAdNetworkSDK.jar and AudienceNetwork.jar files in the /libs folder in your project.
+Copy 1MobileAdNetworkSDK.jar and AudienceNetwork.jar files to your project.

    ![Android Studio Screenshot](screenshots/as_1.png)

   Step 2.
-Add 1MobileAdNetworkSDK.jar, AudienceNetwork.jar and Google play service to the dependencies.<br/> *Add the following lines to your app's build.gradle:*
+Copy follow line to your build.gradle.<br/>

         dependencies {
             compile files('libs/1MobileAdNetworkSDK.jar')